gmftbyGMFTBY/MomentumDecoding/README.md

-# Contrastive Search Is What You Need For Neural Text Generation
+# Momentum Decoding For Neural Text Generation
-**Authors**: Yixuan Su and Nigel Collier
+**Authors**: Tian Lan and Yixuan Su

-**[Contact]** If you have any questions, feel free to contact me via (ys484 at cam.ac.uk).
+**[Contact]** If you have any questions, feel free to contact me via (lantiangmftby at gmail.com).

-This repository contains code other related resources of our paper ["Contrastive Search Is What You Need For Neural Text Generation"](https://arxiv.org/abs/2210.14140).
+This repository contains code other related resources of our paper ["Momentum Decoding: Open-ended Text Generation As Graph Exploration"](https://arxiv.org/abs/).

-:star2: Check out this awesome [[demo]](https://huggingface.co/spaces/joaogante/contrastive_search_generation) generously supported by Huggingface ([@huggingface](https://github.com/huggingface) :hugs:) which compares contrastive search with other popular decoding methods.
-Many thanks to Huggingface :hugs:!

-In <a href='#install_transformers'>Section 2.1.</a>, we demonstrate how to use contrastive search in Huggingface `transformers`.

 ****
 If you find our paper and resources useful, please kindly leave a star and cite our papers.
 Thanks!